Learner1729/pid-controller/readme.md

 - Issuses regarding Coveralls badge was to be resolved.
 >(Note: Apart from modification in CMakeLists.txt to include the "include" directory no other modifications were needed.
 The issue was with browser cache memory.)
 - Incorporating coverage test case for PID controller.
+(Implemented as directed by other pair)